SEBK4C/SimpleCBLookup/README.md

 This will:
 1. Install UV (if not already installed)
 2. Install all Python dependencies
+3. Check for existing data (if found, you can use it or download fresh)
-3. Prompt for your Crunchbase API key
+4. Prompt for your Crunchbase API key
-4. Check available collections
+5. Check available collections (or skip if using existing data)
-5. Download data (you can choose all or essential collections)
+6. Download data (you can choose all or essential collections)
-6. Import into DuckDB
+7. Import into DuckDB (or skip if database already exists)
-7. Test with Tesla.com
+8. Test with Tesla.com

+### Re-running Setup

+If you run `./setup.sh` again and already have data:

+- **Download step**: You'll be asked if you want to use existing zips or download fresh data
+- **Import step**: You'll be asked if you want to re-import or use the existing database

+This allows you to easily:
+- Update your data with fresh downloads
+- Recreate your database if needed
+- Skip unnecessary steps when you just want to test queries

 ### Python Setup (Manual Install)